 in bowl of food processor with steel blade, process 1 minute.
 With motor running pour in:

-2 cups corn oil [I used canola oil] in a slow steady stream
+2 cups corn oil [I used canola oil, would now use olive oil] in a slow steady stream

 3 T poppy seeds

 Refrigerate until ready to use.